BasicCode/STM32MP135_Dev_Board_Buildroot/README.md

 * Use **dd**, **Rufus**, or your software of choice to image an SD card with the *output/images/sdcard.img* file.

 ## Issues
-* After an initial build, on first boot, you will get errors about Optee Header location:
+* A patch is included to modify the *conf.mk* file in *output/build/optee-os-custom/core/arch/arm/plat-stm32mp1* to support 256MB RAM.
+Further information on the process is described by STM [here](https://wiki.stmicroelectronics.cn/stm32mpu/wiki/How_to_configure_a_256MB_DDR_mapping_from_STM32_MPU_Distribution_Package).
+If you're getting errors about things being in the wrong memory location it could be a related issue.
 ```
 WARNING: The load address in optee header 0xce000000 - 0xce081310 is not in reserved area: 0xce200000 - 0xd0000000.
 ERROR:   OPTEE header parse error.
 ```
-Modify / replace the *conf.mk* file in *output/build/optee-os-custom/core/arch/arm/plat-stm32mp1* to support 256MB RAM.
-A replacement file is included (*conf.mk.new*).
-Further information on the process is described by STM [here](https://wiki.stmicroelectronics.cn/stm32mpu/wiki/How_to_configure_a_256MB_DDR_mapping_from_STM32_MPU_Distribution_Package).

 * There is a problem with the PCM3060 driver reporting which format the codec supports.
 Although it seems to be correct, it doesn't seem to work and was giving an error:
 ```
 44004000.audio-controller-pcm3060-dac: ASoC: pcm3060-dac <-> 44004000.audio-controller No matching formats
 ```
-As a workaround modify the file *linux-custom/sound/soc/codecs/pcm3060.c* on line 191 change the *.format* to ```SNDRV_PCM_FMTBIT_S32_LE```.
+A patch is included to modify *linux-custom/sound/soc/codecs/pcm3060.c* on line 189, and change the *.format* to ```SNDRV_PCM_FMTBIT_S32_LE```.
 TODO: Create a patch file for this.

-* TODO: The LTDC LCD output is not yet configured.

 ### The Overlay Folder
 There are a few config files in the overlay file for either quality of life, or to make things actually work.
 Most are optional depending, or may even conflict with your desired settings.